Costs and funding

 Tuition fees for non-EU/EEA students

-Non-EU/EEA students admitted in 2017 to the Master's Degree Programme in English are required to pay tuition fees at all universities in Finland.
+As of 2017, non-EU/EEA students admitted to a Master's Degree Programme in English are required to pay tuition fees at all universities in Finland.
 There are certain exemptions:

 The fees will not concern those non-EU/EEA students who